 WHEREAS, She genuinely cared about all the families and parents that would seek out her assistance on a daily basis.
-She was well respected by the staff, students and
+She was well respected by the staff, students and community members; now therefore be it

 Resolved, That the members of the Board of Education and the superintendent of schools express their sorrow at the death of Mrs. Davis and extend deepest sympathy to her family; and be it further